 To get ready, the Board will need to take a number of steps beforehand.
 For more information, see What does the Board have to do to comply with the AML/CFT Act?

 Criminals use betting services to launder illegally earned money, so it looks like they made it legally from gambling.

 For example, they may store money in betting accounts for a short period before taking it out.
 Alternatively, they may use an account to receive cash from associates, to move cash nationally, or they may pool together funds from multiple sources, which makes it harder to trace where it came from.
 Even if they lose some money gambling, they still win enough back to make it worth their while, because their ‘dirty’ money is now ‘clean.’

 Introducing AML/CFT measures will deter criminals from laundering money through racing and sports betting and help detect them if they do.

 Importantly, it will also strengthen the overall AML/CFT system.
 Casinos have been covered by the Act since 2013.
 Also, the Board may detect ‘red flags’ that might not be picked up by a bank or other financial service providers who interact with the same customers.
 That’s because the Board may have more information about the people or funds involved in a particular transaction.

 For information about ways to reduce compliance costs, see:

-It’s proposed that the Department of Internal Affairs (DIA) will supervise the Board, as well as other businesses that Phase 2 of the Act will apply to.
-It will help you comply with the law and enforce it when needed.
+The Department of Internal Affairs (DIA) will supervise the Board, as well as other businesses that Phase 2 of the Act applies to.
+DIA will help the Board comply with the law and enforce it when needed.
 Some of the things DIA will do include: